 Distribution of grapevine root system

-While the majority of the grapevine root system can be found within the top 2-3 feet (60-90 cm) of soil, individual roots can grow to >30 feet (9 m) depth.
+Majority of the grapevine root system can be found in the top 3 feet (100 cm) of soil, while individual roots can grow to >30 feet (9 m) depth.
+While most of the fine roots are at depths of 10 to 60 cm (4-24 inch), with the highest density in the upper 20 cm (8 inch) of soil, main roots are usually found at a depth of 18-80 cm (7-32 inch) (Rijal, 2016).
 The distribution of roots depends on soil characteristics, impermeable layers, rootstock variety, and cultural practices used in cultivation.
 Since roots of the grapevine are very branched, and can expand to various depth and width, grapevine can thrive in soils that are less suitable for other plants.

 The root size and distribution is affected by the volume of soil that is available for the root growth, as well as soil properties, since roots detect available resources and grow preferentially in water- and nutrient-rich patches.